Helping schools reduce pollution

 - The household hazardous waste learning trunk includes props, sample products, display boards, and teacher aids to help teach the proper use, storage, and disposal of products such as oil-based paint, weed killers, and drain opener.

-- See addtional resources on our Educators page.
+- See additional resources on our Educators page.